Emanate-Biostats-Inc/user-guide/docs/macros/macros-validation/proc-compare.md

 ### _debug_

-Set to 1 if you want **proc_compare** to preserve all datasets used in the macro for debugging purposes.
+Set to 1 if you want **proc_compare** to preserve all datasets created in the macro for debugging purposes.

 ## Examples